 SECTION 1: OFFICERS:

-The Association shall have the following officers: President, a Vice-President, a Secretary, and a Treasurer.
+The Association shall have the following officers, who will serve as the Executive Board: President, a Vice-President, a Secretary, and a Treasurer.

 SECTION 2: BOARD OF DIRECTORS:

 The Association shall have a Board of Directors consisting of the President, the Vice-President, the Secretary, the Treasurer, and three (3) Directors/Members at Large.
 At least one (1) of the Directors shall be a Probation Officer, at least one (1) Director shall be a Probation Corrections Officer, and at least one (1) Director shall be a Detention Services Officer.

 SECTION 3: ELIGIBILITY:

-Any member of the Association shall be eligible to be elected and severe as an officer or director of the Association, provided that they have been a member in good standing for a minimum of 180 days prior to said election.
+Any member of the Association shall be eligible to be elected and serve as an officer or director of the Association, provided that they have been a member in good standing for a minimum of 180 days prior to said election.
 In order to be nominated for the position of TCCA President, the nominee MUST have served on the TCCA board for a minimum of 12 months, within three years of the nomination.

 SECTION 4: ELECTION AND TERM OF OFFICE:

 The Officers and Directors of this Association shall be elected by the members of the Association at a meeting called for that purpose.

 All Officers and Directors shall hold office until their respective successors are elected, or until their death, resignation, or removal.
+If a special election is held at the request of 2/3 of the membership then the newly-elected Officers/Directors shall take office effective the first board meeting of the following year (typically in March) and serve unless otherwise specified prior to the election.

 It shall be the responsibility of the President of the Association to conduct elections in a timely manner as required by the By-laws of the Association.

 SECTION 5: VACANCIES: